 How a dentist can help with dry mouth

-Dry mouth is a nuisance without a single permanent fix, but it’s nice to know there are several steps you can take toward stimulating those salivary glands and banishing dry mouth.
+Dry mouth is a nuisance without a single permanent fix, but there are several steps you can take toward helping stimulate those salivary glands and banishing dry mouth.
 Scheduling a dental appointment is the first step in finding a solution that works right for you.